 This replaces the 2009 guidance on how to measure and report greenhouse gas emissions, the 2006 guidance on environmental key performance indicators, and , which have been combined into a single document.

 Since 1 October 2013 the Companies Act 2006 (Strategic Report and Directors’ Report) Regulations 2013 has required all UK quoted companies to report on their greenhouse gas emissions as part of their annual Directors’ Report.
 That requirement affects all UK incorporated companies listed on the main market of the London Stock Exchange, a European Economic Area market or whose shares are dealing on the New York Stock Exchange or NASDAQ.

 The government encourages all other companies to report similarly, although this remains voluntary.

 Advice for those companies required to report, as well as those for which it remains voluntary, is included in the environmental reporting guidance.

 A guide for small businesses on how to measure and report greenhouse gas emissions is also available.

 Greenhouse gas conversion factors

-The government has produced a web based tool to help companies convert their activities, such as fuel consumption, car mileage or waste generated, into the equivalent carbon emissions.
-The tool was developed by Carbon Smart, using 2013 conversion factors calculated by Ricardo-AEA under contract to the government.
+The government has produced a web based tool containing emission conversion factors for greenhouse gas reporting.
+These conversion factors help companies convert their activities, such as fuel consumption, car mileage or waste generated, into the equivalent carbon emissions.
+The conversion factors are updated annually at the end of May.